 Dance composition with a focus on the craft elements of development, variation, thematic, and non-thematic subject matter.
 Strategies for building a dance from study to completed work.

 HOUSING AND MEALS

-Arranged by CEA, LMU students will be housed in Student Residence Halls located around the city.
-Students will share rooms with 2-4 students per arrangement.
-The commute time varies from student housing to the Global Campus and the Catholic Institute; however it typically does not exceed 30-45 minutes maximum.
+Arranged by CEA, LMU students will be housed in apartments located around the city.
+Students will share a room with 2-3 other students in an apartment that can have 2-8 people.
+The commute time varies from student housing to the Global Campus and the Catholic Institute; however, it typically does not exceed 30-45 minutes maximum.

-A meal plan is not provided at residence halls.
-However students will have access to cooking equipment and facilities.
-Students will have access to internet; it may be wireless or it may require students to connect via Ethernet cords.
+A meal plan is not provided at apartments.
+However, students will have shared full kitchens or shared kitchenette.
+Students will have access to the internet; it may be wireless or it may require students to connect via Ethernet cords.
 Students must be aware that internet access in France may not be as widely available or reliable as internet access in the U.S. While our partner in France makes every effort to ensure internet connectivity in housing, it is up to each housing agency to maintain internet within their building.
 We recommend that students plan to regularly use the wireless connection and/or computer lab at the CEA Paris Center for academic work.

 Paris - CEA global campus is located in one of the many hôtels particuliers (mansions) in Le Marais, which is without a doubt one of Paris' most interesting districts, originally built on a swamp and now in a fancy neighborhood.
 Roller-skate around Paris on Friday evenings.
 Discover Paris from a cruise on the river Seine.

 TENTATIVE ITINERARY 2017